 You’ll hear a number of screenwriters talking about Joseph Campbell’s The Hero with a Thousand Faces (probably far more than have read it!)
-In the book, among other fantastic insights, Campbell talks about the archetypal roles that can be found in myth or stories.
-Whilst some of his classifications are a bit iffy, it is useful to try and think about the characters in your script with reference to these archetypes.
+In Campbell’s book, among other fantastic (and sometimes pretty trippy) insights, Campbell talks about certain archetypal roles that crop up again and again in myths and stories across cultures.
+Whilst some of his classifications seem a bit iffy to our modern eyes, it is useful to try and think about the characters in your script with reference to these archetypes.

-The key insight, here, is that they exist to service your protagonist’s journey.

-Assuming that the main character in your premise is your protagonist, you need to start thinking about what characters you need to make your protagonist work.
+The key insight, here, is that all characters exist to service your protagonist’s journey.
+They all have a function.
+You need to start thinking about what characters you need to make your protagonist work.

 A bank robber who has decided to do one last job before he retires is tricked into stealing a safety deposit box owned by a Mafia boss and so must go on the run in order to protect his family.

-And finally, what is it the bank robber wants to achieve?
-Answer: not the safety deposit box.
-The clear aim of the character’s love or desire is the safety of his family.
+In the example above, the clear aim of the character is to ensure the safety of his family.
 Who do you choose to personify that: a wife, a child, parents?
 Great Aunt Gladys?
 Possibly not, but it must be someone specific, someone who clearly and precisely embodies why the protagonist continues with their struggle.

 Character Wants & Needs

-But now we need to do this with the rest of your characters.
-The reason is that all of the characters in your screenplay need to operate in a coherent and independent manner, and not just do the things they do because it is convenient for you, the screenwriter: for them to seem real, their actions need to be motivated and consistent.
+No. The reason to fully analyse your supporting cast is that all of the characters in your screenplay need to seem to be operating coherently and independently.
+They can’t just do the things they do because it is convenient for you, the screenwriter: for them to seem real, their actions need to be motivated and consistent.

 Fleshing your Characters Out

-- Where do the characters come from?
+- Where does the character come from?